How Long Should You Study for the GMAT? (Take the Quiz!)

 Look for every possible application of math in your life.
 Think areas of rooms, grocery bills, gas mileage, and the like.
 Do real-world math.

-In both cases, this extra focus you give one area or the other should be considered over and above how long you study for the GMAT.
+Whether you are weaker in math or verbal, your weaknesses will require extra focus, which should should be considered over and above how long you study for the GMAT.
 These are the extra number of hours you need to study for the GMAT.

 So how long should you study for the GMAT?